SAMexpert logo

 Becoming an LSP is tough.
 There aren't that many of them.
 Competition is restricted by how EA works.
 Once you've signed an EA, you are attached to an LSP for its term.
 Those who tried to switch their LSPs midway know how hard it is.

-CSP is a broader program, also predominantly indirect.
-There are more CSPs than LSPs as a result.
+CSP is a broader program that is also predominantly indirect.
+As a result, there are more CSPs than LSPs.

-You can have multiple CSPs simultaneously providing you with services and licences.
+You can have multiple CSPs that simultaneously provide you with services and licences.

 The entire program was designed for Microsoft licences to be embedded inside the services you get from your IT outsources and suppliers.
-So a lot of them, understandably, jumped onto the CSP bandwagon.
+So, understandably, many of them jumped onto the CSP bandwagon.

-In addition to that, traditional hardware manufacturers are getting serious about selling CSP due to the massive shift from hardware purchases to the Cloud.
-There are, for example, names like Lenovo and HP, very serious about becoming a formidable force in the area.
+In addition, traditional hardware manufacturers are getting serious about selling CSP due to the massive shift from hardware purchases to the Cloud.
+Names like Lenovo and HP are, for example, very serious about becoming formidable forces in the area.

 So, Jennifer is constantly pushed and pulled towards CSP by a plethora of partners.